MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md

 This topic will walk you through the steps necessary to create the server structure required to deploy the Windows 10 operating system using the Microsoft Deployment Toolkit (MDT).
 It covers the installation of the necessary system prerequisites, the creation of shared folders and service accounts, and the configuration of security permissions in the file system and in Active Directory.

-## Requirements
+## Infrastructure

 The procedures in this guide use the following fictitious names and infrastructure.

-### Network and server infrastructure
+### Network and servers

 For the purposes of this topic, we will use three server computers: **DC01**, **MDT01**, and **HV01**.
 - All servers are running Windows Server 2019.
     - You can use an earlier version of Windows Server with minor modifications to some procedures.
     - Note: Although MDT supports Windows Server 2008 R2, at least Windows Server 2012 R2 or later is requried to perform the procedures in this guide.
-- DC01 is a domain controller, DHCP server, and DNS server for <b>contoso.com</b>, representing the fictitious Contoso Corporation.
+- **DC01** is a domain controller, DHCP server, and DNS server for <b>contoso.com</b>, representing the fictitious Contoso Corporation.
-- MDT01 is a domain member server in contoso.com with a data (D:) drive that can store at least 200GB.
+- **MDT01** is a domain member server in contoso.com with a data (D:) drive that can store at least 200GB.
-- HV01 is a Hyper-V host computer that is used to build a Windows 10 reference image.
+- **HV01** is a Hyper-V host computer that is used to build a Windows 10 reference image.
     - See [Hyper-V requirements](#hyper-v-requirements) below for more information about HV01.

 ### Client computers

-Several client computers are referenced in this guide using hostnames PC0001 to PC0007.
+Several client computers are referenced in this guide with hostnames of PC0001 to PC0007.

 - **PC0001.** A computer running Windows 10 Enterprise x64, fully patched with the latest security updates, and configured as a member in the contoso.com domain.
 This computer is referenced as the admin workstation.
   - Client name: PC0001